Corni33/CarND_P3_BehaviorCloning/README.md

 # **Behavioral Cloning Project**

-The goal of this project is to perform end to end learning for controlling a car in a driving simulator based on camera images.
+The goal of this project is to perform end to end learning for steering a car in a driving simulator based on camera images.

 To achieve this, the following steps have to be performed:
-* Use the simulator to collect data of good driving behavior
+* Use the driving simulator to collect data of good driving behavior
 * Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model
 * Test that the model successfully drives around the track without leaving the road